Water SARS-CoV-2 RT-PCR Test

 The Water SARS-CoV-2 RT-PCR Test analyzes 5 µL of extracted RNA prepared from a wastewater concentrate sample, although we recommend having additional volume on hand to account for pipetting loss and duplicate samples.

-The IDEXX-validated protocol concentrates the wastewater sample using a combination of centrifugation and polyethylene glycol (PEG) precipitation and can be modified to meet your specific laboratory needs.
-Other concentration methods may also be used, such as ultrafiltration, manifold filtration, etc. These methods should be validated to verify performance.
+IDEXX provides an example concentration protocol based on centrifugation and polyethylene glycol (PEG) precipitation that has been validated to provide consistent results.
+This protocol can be modified to meet your specific laboratory needs.
+Other concentration methods may also be used, such as ultrafiltration, manifold filtration, and others, and customers have successfully used these concentration methods with IDEXX reagents.
+These should be validated to verify performance.

 Maintaining a cold sample temperature helps to prevent sample degradation and ensure efficient precipitation of the SARS-CoV-2 virus.

 The Water SARS-CoV-2 RT-PCR Test has been validated for use with the Water DNA/RNA Magnetic Bead Kit for extraction of nucleic acids, including SARS-CoV-2 RNA, from a wastewater concentrate.
-The magnetic bead kit can either be run manually or performed using an automated magnetic processor.
-See product insert for additional details.
+Other extraction kits can also be used with the test, and customers have successfully used other kits with the IDEXX RT-qPCR reagents.